The Tool Scout is a member of Amazon Associates. We may earn a small commission from qualifying purchases at no cost to you. Learn more.

-A miter saw can be a real must-have if you are a do-it-yourself enthusiast.
-You also really do need one if you plan on having a fully functioning workshop right in your backyard.
+A miter saw is a real must-have power tool if you plan on having a fully functioning workshop right in your backyard.

 Miter saws make it easier to cut a variety of things quickly, including picture frames, window casings, crown molding, and door grams.
-They can also just make it easy to get straight cuts when you are working on other projects.
-However, when you set out to buy one, you are going to find several options available, all at different price points.
+However, when you set out to buy one, you are going to find several options available, all at very different price points.

-Below, we offer a guide on finding the best sliding compound miter saw.
-We tried and tested several models to narrow down your options to five sliding compound miter saws that we think are the best available today.
+So to help would-be miter saw owners find the best sliding compound miter saw, we tried and tested several models to narrow down your options to five of the best sliding compound miter saws available today.

 The DEWALT DWS779 Sliding Compound Miter Saw is a solid option for both professionals and do-it-yourselfers.
 For the hobbyist, this saw is quite easy to use, whereas, for the professional, it offers a smooth operation and a high degree of precision.